AnastasOdyssea/asti144/README.md

 - 👋 Hi, my name is @AnastasOdyssea
 - 👀 I’m interested in  Web Development
-- 🌱 I’m currently learning Jvascript
+- 🌱 I’m a Front End Developer
-- 💞️ I’m looking to collaborate on freelancing
 - 📫 You can reach me by email.This is my email odhiseaanastas@gmail.com